finom/use-change/README.md

 }
 ```

-As you can see we've passed `({ storeBranchA }: RootStore) => storeBranchA` as a first argument selecting that piece of store that consists the sought property.
-There is also a small noteworthy detail.
-We import `RootStore` class to be used just as a type, but we don't import store itself there thanks to `Provider`.
-You can import it though just to check how cool the hook is!
+As you can see the component doesn't receive store object implicitly, therefore it's not possible to modify it manually.
+You can try to do that though to see how component reacts on changes of a listened property.

 ```js
 // ...
 import store, { RootStore } from './store';